 What is the Research Core?

 The Research Core is a group of epidemiologists, biostatisticians and programmers who work with the Global Health Delivery Partnership faculty and staff to develop our mission to link research to the teaching and service activities of the Partnership.
 Based at the Department of Global Health and Social Medicine at the Harvard Medical School, it provides support for a range of research activities including study design, development of research tools and databases, study protocols, IRB input, grant writing, teaching and training, data analysis, development of methods, and research dissemination through publication of scholarly articles.
 Members of the Core collaborate with both Boston and field-based faculty and staff.
-Core members include epidemiologists, Molly Franke, Ann Miller and Megan Murray, biostatistician, Bethany Hedt-Gauthier, data analyst, Dana Thomson, programmers Zibaio Zhang and Sidney Atwood, qualitative researcher Katrina Nelson, research assistant Kevin Savage and administrator, Caroline McCallum.
+Core members include epidemiologists, Molly Franke, Ann Miller and Megan Murray, biostatistician, Bethany Hedt-Gauthier, programmers Zibiao Zhang and Sidney Atwood, qualitative and mixed methods researcher Katrina Nelson, research assistant Kevin Savage, research associate Julia Coit and administrator, Caroline McCallum.